-Shell thickness is dictated by breed, genetics and diet.
-A chicken who consumes ample calcium and has a well-balanced diet will have strong, thick shells.
+Shell thickness is dictated by breed, genetics, and diet.
+A chicken that consumes ample calcium and has a well-balanced diet will have strong, thick shells.
 Often times brown and green eggs appear thicker due to the pigment added when they are being formed.
 You can learn more about egg pigment in The Anatomy of Egg Color.

 Can brown eggs come from white chickens?